gradle/gradle-build-action/README.md

 ```

 Note that this setting will also prevent certain cache operations from running in parallel, further assisting with debugging.

+### Optimizing cache effectiveness

+Cache storage space for GitHub actions is limited, and writing new cache entries can trigger the deletion of exising entries.
+Eviction of shared cache entries can reduce cache effectiveness, slowing down your `gradle-build-action` steps.

+There are a number of actions you can take if your cache use is less effective due to entry eviction.

+#### Only write to the cache from the default branch

+GitHub cache entries are not shared between builds on different branches.
+This means that identical cache entries will be stored separately for different branches.
+The exception to the is cache entries for the default (`master`/`main`) branch can be read by actions invoked for other branches.

+An easy way to reduce cache usage when you run builds on many different branches is to only permit your default branch to write to the cache,
+with all other branch builds using `cache-read-only`.
+See [Using the caches read-only](#using-the-caches-read-only) for more details.

+Similarly, you could use `cache-read-only` for certain jobs in the workflow, and instead have these jobs reuse the cache content from upstream jobs.

+#### Exclude content from Gradle User Home cache

+Each build is different, and some builds produce more Gradle User Home content than others.
+[Cache debugging ](#cache-debugging-and-analysis) can provide insight into which cache entries are the largest,
+and you can selectively [exclude content using `gradle-home-cache-exclude`](#gradle-user-home-cache-tuning).

 ## Build scans